 It happened.
 This Aussie finally did a New Year’s Eve in Sydney.
 The city’s fireworks are Australia’s version of New York City’s Ball Drop, so it’s a pretty big deal.
 My friend and I decided if we were going to do a celebration in Sydney, it would be best to buy tickets to one of the many events around Sydney Harbour.
 We had the “if we only do this once, we want it to be good” mentality.
 There were many to choose from, that range from free to ridiculously expensive.
 Taronga Zoo, the Sydney Opera House and the Botanical Gardens all host events.
 After looking at prices and what was on offer, we chose to spend our New Year’s Eve at Luna Park Sydney.

-As you can see from this photo, Luna Park is located very close to the Sydney Harbour Bridge, and you can look diagonally across the harbour to the Opera House.
+Luna Park is located very close to the Sydney Harbour Bridge, and you can look diagonally across the harbour to the Opera House.
 We chose Luna Park for its under $150 price tag, plus the fact we could actually spend our night going on rides and enjoying ourselves, instead of simply sitting in a park waiting for the fireworks.
 Here is what my friend and I thought of New Year’s Eve in Luna Park: the good, the bad and the ugly (there was just a teensy, little bit of ugly).

 ♥ Luna Park is a fun venue and the perfect place to welcome in a New Year.
 I had never been before but there were plenty of rides to keep us entertained until midnight.
 The best thing we did was go on most of the rides before the 9pm fireworks.
 We didn’t have to wait long at the beginning of the night.
 We also timed our ferris wheel moment to coincide with just after the sunset, so the views were spectacular.
 There was also a couple of indoor venues with DJs playing throughout the night, but the guy outside was doing a stellar job with his setlist.
 If you want a fun New Year’s Eve, you can’t go wrong with Luna Park Sydney.